perldude/perldude/README.md

 ### Please keep in mind...

 I ask that you please give me the benefit of the doubt.
-I always try to do the right thing so if it seems like I am doing (or saying) the wrong thing, know that my intentions are good and honorable.
+I always try to do the right thing so if you feel like I am doing (or saying) the wrong thing, know that my intentions are good and honorable.
 I respond well to constructive criticism.